namosid/AzureLab1/README.md

-# AzureLab1
+# AzureLab1 - Real-time order processing using IoT-SignalR & Web-SignalR
-Azure Lab 1 will discuss about Real-time order processing using IoT and SignalR including below Azure Components:
+Here we will discuss about Real-time order processing using IoT-SignalR & Web-SignalR including below Azure Components:

 IoT Hub